Inter-Greek Council Chapters

 The purpose of this Fraternity is an endeavor to strengthen its members on the foundation of leadership, integrity, and chivalry, and, through these principles create a bond of everlasting brotherhood.

-The newest chapter on campus, Phi Sig is a national fraternity with an enviable leadership development system and career networking program for alumni and new graduates.
+The newest organization on campus, Phi Sig is a national fraternity with an enviable leadership development system and career networking program for alumni and new graduates.
 Founded in 1873, Phi Sigma Kappa’s Cardinal Principles are Brotherhood, Scholarship and Character.
 Phi Sig has initiated more than 150,000 men from over 200 chapters at leading colleges and universities across America.

 Upsilon Delta Sigma holds true to our virtues and morals, to believe in ourselves, to make right decisions, to foster a spirit of brotherhood, to excel academically and athletically, to better our community and college, and to believe in tradition, loyalty and brotherhood no matter what walk of life we come from.